hybridhyper/polaris-react/UNRELEASED.md

 ### Enhancements

-- Added new Alignment property to button which modifies its inner text alignment.
+- Added new textAlign property to Button which modifies its inner text alignment.
 Useful for plain buttons.

 ### Bug fixes